These 8 Charts Will Help You Compare Fast Food Calories

 The start of a New Year is a natural time to start thinking about and planning for the year ahead.
 One of the most common things that tends to come up in those plans are resolutions involving healthier eating and living.
 In the spirit of resolutions, our team is turning over a new leaf towards healthy eating and, after some careful data analysis, decided that our fast food habits and choices are going to be one of the first changes we make.
-In the following charts, we’ve compiled information comparing the calories of menu items in popular fast food restaurants.
+In the following charts, we’ve compiled information comparing the calories of menu items in popular fast food franchises.

 When looking at the average number of calorie numbers per menu item, Arby’s came in highest with an average of 515 calories.
 Subway had the lowest with an average number of calories of 313 per menu item.